 Basset Hounds have been used as working dogs for centuries due to their keen sense of smell and their high intellect.
 While they are known to be somewhat stubborn and independently-minded at times, they are accustomed to training and taking instruction.
 Golden Retrievers are consistently ranked among the top five smartest dog breeds, so along with a sharp sense of smell, your Basset Retriever is sure to have a sharp mind too.

 The Basset Retriever may be small, typically standing only 12-14 inches high, but they make up for this with their heavy, dense bone structure.
 Adult Basset Hounds can weigh up to 70 pounds, and Basset Retrievers are not far off.
 These dogs are stocky, hardy little pooches that many people struggle to pick up.

 The Basset Retriever inherits all the best parts of their parent breeds, resulting in a loyal, loving, and intelligent dog that makes a great addition to any family.
-They are generally easy to care for, low maintenance, and fairly easy to train and require moderate exercise.
+They are generally easy to care for, low maintenance, fairly easy to train, and require moderate exercise.
 They are great for novice dog owners, although they have a stubborn streak that can be difficult in training.
 But with patience and consistency, this is not a huge problem.